Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Having a baby born early can be a big shock, however there is lots of support out there to help you through the early days of having a premature baby.

-Go to: What if my baby's born early?
+Go to: What if my baby's born prematurely?

 For Health Professionals